jezs00/pycasso/README.md

 sudo pip3 install grpcio-tools==1.44.0 --no-binary=grpcio-tools
 ```
 If you can't store your credentials in keyring, you'll have to set the `use_keyring` option in `.config` to False, and provide your credentials using `setup.sh` option 5 or `set_keys.py`

+### Log an issue
+If you're experiencing a bug or issue, or have a feature request, please visit the [Issues](https://github.com/jezs00/pycasso/issues) page to let us know.
+Recommend including the relevant information provided in `pycasso.log` and your current `.config`